ykim18mica/mica-gd220/lectures/w3-box-model.md

 }
 ```

-If you want to use the custom width for your html element, then add `width` CSS property:
+If you want to use the custom width for your html element, then add `width` CSS property.
+Then, your width will always be 200 px regardless of the content length:

 ```css
 div {